How ONDC Serves as a Gamechanger for MSMEs in India

 As UPI disrupted the digital payments domain, ONDC holds the potential to affect a transformational change for the e-commerce space.
 The democratization of digital commerce, and a movement away from platform-based e-commerce giants monopolizing the space, is a promising prospect.

 It would be a huge advantage for MSMEs, who would be able to connect to the network easily, given lower entry barriers, and freely transact on their own terms.
 This could open doors to financial inclusion and economic growth for many small businesses.
 However, even though the open network revolution shows signs of changing the way business is done, there are some hurdles that might hold ONDC back.
-It remains to be seen how efficiently the implementation of the network is handled, and what kind of adoption and evolution will shape its future.
+It remains to be seen how efficiently the implementation of the network is handled and what kind of adoption and evolution will shape its future.

 You may also like